GilbitGitfried/solid-umbrella/proposal.md

-Name each interface or class and briefly describe its function or purpose.
+Name each interface or class and briefly describe its function or purpose:

-Priority queue interface/class - ADT and implementation of a priority queue, used to organize the return order of indivduals Hash table interface/class - ADT and implementation of a hash table to store instances of Person class Person class - Used to construct and store data of individuals Main class - handle running of program and user interface and saving/loading files
+Priority queue interface/class - ADT and implementation of a priority queue, used to organize the return order of indivduals

+Hash table interface/class - ADT and implementation of a hash table to store instances of Person class

+Person class - Used to construct and store data of individuals

+Main class - handle running of program and user interface and saving/loading files